platy/xmliter/Readme.md

 }

 let books = HtmlIter::from_reader(read)
-    // `group_under` gives us an item at this level for each mach in the document .group_under(css_select!((["vocab"="https://schema.org/"] ["typeof"="Book"])))
+    // `group_under` gives us an item at this level for each match in the document .group_under(css_select!((["vocab"="https://schema.org/"] ["typeof"="Book"])))
     // `filter_map` returns a regular iterator over `Book` .filter_map(|book| {